All Episodes

 So what Governor Romney did is put this proposition on the table, which is this.

-Uh and you want to self-insure, you can do that too.
+If you don't want to buy the health insurance, okay, that's fine, and you want to self-insure, you can do that too.

-But if that's w the way you want to go, you must be prepared to pay for any future hospital bill.
+But if that's the way you want to go, you must be prepared to pay for any future hospital bill.

-If you don't want to buy health insurance and you don't want to post the bond, then what Romney is saying, okay, fine, you have a personal tax exemption, uh, but you're not going to have that now.
+If you don't want to buy health insurance and you don't want to post the bond, then what Romney is saying, okay, fine, you have a personal tax exemption, but you're not going to have that now.

-What you don't have a right to do, and which too many people do today, is to go to the hospital, get very expensive care, walk out and leave the taxpayer holding the bill.
+What you don't have a right to do, and which too many people do today, is to go to the hospital, get very expensive care, walk out, and leave the taxpayer holding the bill.

 You have to exercise personal responsibility.

-Now the Massachusetts legislature didn't quite go along with Romney on that.
+Now, the Massachusetts legislature didn't quite go along with Romney on that.

-They they used a blunter instrument.
+They used a blunter instrument.

 They said either you buy health insurance or you pay a fine.